ashki23/Linux-notes/Image_Linux.md

 ```

 **Notes:**
-- [Etcher](https://www.balena.io/etcher/) is a very common and useful tool to fash OS images to SD cards & USB drives
+- [Etcher](https://www.balena.io/etcher/) is a very useful tool to fash OS images to SD cards & USB drives
 - To format a SD card to NTFS, use `sudo mkfs.ntfs /dev/sdb`

 ---